Zhengxu Yan

 About Me

-Berkeley, CA
+Stanford, CA

 Publications

 • Yan, Z., Dube, V., Heselton, J., Johnson, K., Yan, C., Jones, V., Blaskewicz Boron, J., & Shade, M. (2024).
-Understanding older people's voice interactions with smart voice assistants: a new modified rule-based natural language processing model with human input.
-Frontiers in digital health, 6, 1329910. https://doi.org/10.3389/fdgth.2024.1329910
+Understanding older people’s voice interactions with smart voice assistants: a new modified rule-based natural language processing model with human input.
+Frontiers in Digital Health, 6, 1329910. https://doi.org/10.3389/fdgth.2024.1329910

 • Jones, V. K., Yan, C., Shade, M. Y., Boron, J. B., Yan, Z., Heselton, H. J., Johnson, K., & Dube, V. (2024).
 Reducing Loneliness and Improving Social Support among Older Adults through Different Modalities of Personal Voice Assistants.
 Geriatrics (Basel, Switzerland), 9(2), 22. https://doi.org/10.3390/geriatrics9020022